 Incorrect postal code or code is not applicable: if your payment failure states it is due to a zip code or postal code error, please contact your bank to ensure they have the right one on file.
 If zip codes aren't applicable in your country, however, and you still see a zip code field, please try entering all zeros (00000).

-Udemy is based in the United States, and debit cards in many countries do not allow foreign transactions.
-If you do not see a local payment option when checking out on Udemy, and you’re encountering a payment issue, call your bank to ensure your card is authorized for international purchases.
-Udemy is not able to remove these restrictions.
+Using a debit card not authorized for international purchases: Udemy is based in the United States, and debit cards in many countries do not allow foreign transactions.
+If you do not see a local payment option when checking out on Udemy, call your bank to ensure your card is authorized for international purchases.
+Please note that Udemy is not able to remove these restrictions.

-If the issuing country for your card is different from your country of residence, your card might not be approved.
-If you experience trouble using the card, please try another payment method we offer, or contact your bank.
+Issuing country for the card is different from country of residence: if the issuing country for your card is different from your country of residence, your card might not be approved.
+Try another payment method we offer, or contact your bank.

-Some cards have usage limitations, and will automatically block payment attempts after a certain threshold has been reached.
-If you’ve used your card a lot in the last 24 hours, try contacting your bank, or try using a different payment method.
+Too many payment attempts have been made in the last 24 hours: some cards have usage limitations, and will automatically block payment attempts after a certain threshold has been reached.
+Try contacting your bank or using a different payment method.

-Payment attempts from Udemy accounts with Rocketmail addresses will not be accepted by our system.
-Please try changing your email address to a non-Rocketmail domain and try again.
+Using a Rocketmail email address for your account: payment attempts from Udemy accounts with Rocketmail addresses will not be accepted by our system.
+Please try changing your email address to a non-Rocketmail domain.

-If you're sure you're entering the right card number, but you’re seeing a notification it looks invalid, or the pay button isn't showing up, there may be a caching issue.
+Browser isn’t working correctly due to caching issues: if you’re seeing a notification your card number looks invalid or icons aren’t showing up, there may be a caching issue.
 Please clear your browser’s cache and try again.

 Still Stuck?
 Your Bank Should Have More Information

 Some of the most common reasons banks decline payments include insufficient funds, card purchase limitations, and card security policies, among other issues.
-Since Udemy does not have detailed insights into why a payment is declined, we recommend contacting your bank or financial institution directly to help solve the payment issue.
-Udemy will be happy to help if your error message says to contact our support team.
+Since Udemy does not have detailed insights into why a payment is declined, we recommend contacting your financial institution directly to help solve the payment issue.

-It’s important to let your bank know that you would like to make a payment on Udemy.com, Udemy is a company based in the United States, and that we do not bill recurringly.
+It’s important to let your bank know that you would like to make a payment on Udemy.com and that Udemy is a company based in the United States.